Temporary Admissions of Nonimmigrants to the United States

 Nonimmigrants are foreign nationals seeking to enter the United States temporarily for a specific purpose.

 Nonimmigrants are defined as citizens of other countries who have received a particular type of visa and enter the United States temporarily for a specific purpose, according to U.S. immigration law.
 Nonimmigrants also are referred to as temporary admissions.
-There are more than 70 classes of nonimmigrant admissions, including tourists, business visitors, students, H-1B workers, religious workers, intracompany transferees, diplomats, and representatives of international organizations.
+There are more than 70 classes of nonimmigrant admissions, including tourists, business visitors, foreign students, H-1B (temporary) workers, religious workers, intracompany transferees, diplomats, and representatives of international organizations.

 Nonimmigrants may only engage in activities permitted under the visa issued to them.